szabgab/slides/python-programming/functional.md

 {aside}

-Instead of returning the list of numbers it returns a **range** object that only provides the opportunity to go over the specific list of numbers without actually creating the list of numbers.
-It has a number of advantages.
+Instead of returning the list of numbers (as it used to do in Python 2), now it returns a **range object** that provides "the opportunity to go over the specific series of numbers" without actually creating the **list** of numbers.
+Getting an object instead of the whole list has a number of advantages.
 One is space.
-In the next slide we'll see how much memory is needed for the object returned by the **range** function, how much would it take to have the corresponding list of numbers in memory.
+In the next example we'll see how much memory is needed for the object returned by the **range** function and how much would it take to have the corresponding list of numbers in memory.
+For now let's see how can we use it:
 {/aside}

+* `range(start, end, step)`
+* `range(start, end)` - step defaults to 1
+* `range(end)` - start defaults to 0, step defaults to 1

 ![](examples/advanced/range.py)
 ![](examples/advanced/range.out)